MS in Counseling (School Counseling with Embedded PPS Credential)

 Program Description

-The 60-unit Master of Science in Counseling prepares professional counselors for employment in a variety of settings such as public and private agencies, universities and colleges, schools and private practice.
-This degree meets the educational requirements for becoming a Licensed Marriage and Family Therapist (LMFT) and/or a Licensed Professional Clinical Counselor (LPCC) in the State of California.
-The 59-unit Pupil Personnel Services, School Counseling Credential prepares professional counselors to work within the K-12 educational system.
+The 60-unit Master of Science in Counseling (School Counseling with Embedded PPS Credential) prepares professional school counselors for employment in a variety of school settings.
+Embedded within the required coureswork for this degree is the Pupil Personnel Services, School Counseling Credential which prepares professional school counselors to work within the K-12 educational system.

-The programs are clinically oriented, with didactic and experiential courses, a 100-hour clinical practicum, and 600 hours of field experience.
+The program includes a 100-hour clinical practicum, and 800 hours of field experience.
 The program is a full time three-year program and students will take between 9-12 units each fall and spring to complete within the three years.
-Students are admitted into a cohort and will follow the course sequence designated by their program concentration.
+Students are admitted into a cohort and will follow the course sequence designated by their program.
 The cohort model allows students to advance together throughout their education while building support and connections within their peer group.
-Students are encouraged to advance their advocacy and professional experiences through such activities as participation in professional organizations, research, and presentations at the local, state, regional, and national level; involvement in the CSUS Multicultural Conference; and/or involvement in the Counselor Education Student Counseling Society.
+Students are encouraged to advance their advocacy and professional experiences through such activities as participation in professional organizations, research, and presentations at the local, state, regional, and national level; involvement in the CSUS Multicultural Conference; involvement in the Chi Sigma Iota national honor society, and/or Student Counseling Society.
 Both leadership and research opportunities are supported through faculty mentorship.
 The curricular experience is organized around core foundation courses, an intensive on-campus practicum training clinic experience, interpersonal growth experiences, advanced theory and practice courses, and a culminating field study placement.

 School Counseling Concentration

-• The School Counseling Concentration is also designed to provide students with all the educational competencies required by the California State Board of Behavioral Sciences (BBS) for licensure as a Licensed Professional Clinical Counselor (LPCC).
-The program is CACREP aligned which supports LPCC eligibility and meets most out of state standards for students wishing to move states where CACREP is required.
+• The School Counseling Concentration is also designed to provide students with all the educational competencies required by the California State Board of Behavioral Sciences (BBS) for licensure as a Licensed Professional Clinical Counselor (LPCC) upon completion of one extra course required for BBS but not within the required courses within this catalog.

 Students in the School Counseling Concentration who intend to be employed in California will need to obtain the Pupil Personnel Services Credential, School Counseling (PPS-SC).